astronomer/astro-apply/README.md

 Utilizes a `config.yaml` and a GraphQL API to apply a configuration.

-*NOTE:* This could is maintained separately from the APIs it utilizes.
+*NOTE:* This code is maintained separately from the APIs it utilizes.
 There is no guarantee it will continue to work, nor be fixed promptly if it stops working

 # Installation